jakerdou/spotify-monthly-updates/README.md

 To start the app:

-1. cd into authorization code and run npm install
+1. cd into src/authorization code and run npm install
-2. cd into client and run npm install
+2. cd into src/client and run npm install
-3. cd into /authorization_code/src and run node app.js to start authorization code
+3. cd into bin and run ./start-script.sh
-4. in a different instance of terminal cd into /client and run npm start to start the client

 This will pop up a browser navigating to http://localhost:3000 that is displaying the app

+Note: start-script.sh will leave the node jobs on your running on your computer even after you close the terminal.
+You must stop them manually.